richmahn/en_tn/2sa/23/intro.md

 #### Structure and formatting ####

-Some translations set apart quotations, poems or songs.
-The ULB and many other English translations indent David's psalm in 23:2-7.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the the poetry in 23:2-7.

-23:8-39 is a list of the famous people in David's army along with some of the special deeds some of them did.
+2 Samuel 23:8-39 is a list of the famous people in David's army along with some of the special deeds some of them did.
 (See: [[rc://en/tw/dict/bible/kt/works]])

 #### Special concepts in this chapter ####